AGSA-KSU/vcs-workshop/README.md

 3. [Install Anaconda (for following the live example)](https://docs.anaconda.com/anaconda/install/index.html)

-If you have any isssue during any of this steps beofre the workshop do not hesistate to concatct me: [jperaza@ksu.edu](mailto:jperaza@ksu.edu)
+If you have any isssue with any of this steps before the workshop do not hesistate to contact me: [jperaza@ksu.edu](mailto:jperaza@ksu.edu)